jorritfolmer/puppet-splunk/README.md

 }
 ```

-The search head cluster will still need an `splunk init shcluster-config` and `splunk bootstrap shcluster-captain` before it is up and running.
+The search head cluster will still need a `splunk init shcluster-config` and `splunk bootstrap shcluster-captain` before it is up and running.

 ## Parameters